JuliaLang/www.julialang.org/manual/control-flow/index.md

 See [Variables and Scoping](../variables-and-scoping) for a detailed explanation of variable scope and how it works in Julia.

 In general, the `for` loop construct can iterate over any container.
-The keyword `in` may be used as an alternative syntax to `=`, and in some cases reads more clearly:
+In these cases, the alternative (but fully equivalent) keyword `in` is typically used instead of `=`, since it makes the code read more clearly:

     julia> for i in [1,4,0]
              println(i)